adamaaronson/swordsmith/python/README.md

 ---

+## Crossword

+Represents a collection of crossing slots and the words they contain.
+A slot is a unique tuple of squares, and a square is a unique tuple of coordinates.
+Every slot has a corresponding word whose `i`th character corresponds to the `i`th square of the slot.
+Words can be filled, partially `EMPTY`, or completely `EMPTY`.

+If two slots contain the same square, their words "cross" at that square and their letters corresponding to that square must be the same.

+### Fields
+- `slots`
+	- Set of slots in the crossword
+- `squares`
+    - Dictionary of dictionaries that keeps track of which slots contain which squares
+    - Square => slot => index of square within slot
+- `words`
+	- Dictionary mapping each slot to its corresponding word
+	- Updated as grid is filled
+- `wordset`
+	- Set of filled words in the grid
+	- Used for dupe detection
+	- Updated as grid is filled

+### Static Methods
+- `is_word_filled(self, word)`
+	- Returns whether `word` is completely filled

+### Methods
+- `put_letter(self, slot, i, letter)`
+	- Places given `letter` at `i`th square of given `slot`
+	- Does not update crossing slots
+- `put_word(self, word, slot, add_to_wordlist=True)`
+	- Places `word` in the given `slot`
+	- By default it should add it to the wordlist if it isn't already included, but if a filler is restoring a previous word then `add_to_wordlist` can be set to `False`
+	- Updates words in crossing slots using `put_letter`
+- `is_dupe(self, word)`
+	- Returns whether `word` is a dupe, i.e. whether it's already in the `wordset`
+- `is_filled(self)`
+	- Returns whether every square in the grid is non-`EMPTY`

+---

+## American Crossword

+Represents a special case of the crossword that consists of a two-dimensional grid of black and white squares, where every maximally contiguous horizontal or vertical sequence of white squares is a slot.
+Black squares are also called blocks and they are not a part of any word.

+### Fields
+- `rows`
+	- Number of rows in the grid
+- `cols`
+	- Number of columns in the grid
+- `grid`
+	- `rows` by `cols` array of characters representing the letters in each square of the grid

+### Class Methods
+- `from_grid(cls, grid)`
+	- Generates a crossword from 2D array of characters

+### Static Methods
+- `is_across_slot(slot)`
+    - Determines whether the given slot is an Across slot
+- `is_down_slot(slot)`
+    - Determines whether the given slot is a Down slot

+### Methods
+- `get_clue_numbers_and_words(self)`
+    - Returns dictionaries of across and down words, indexed by their numbers à la newspaper crossword
+- `put_block(self, row, col)`
+	- Places `BLOCK` at given square
+- `put_blocks(self, coords)`
+	- Places `BLOCK` at all of the given squares in the list `coords`
+- `__generate_grid_from_slots(self)`
+    - Processes `slots` to refresh the grid array
+    - Called whenever the grid is about to be printed, in case the contents of the slots have changed
+- `__generate_slots_from_grid(self)`
+	- Processes `grid` array to generate the across and down slots
+	- Called whenever grid shape changes

+---

 ## Wordlist

 Contains the collection of words to be used while filling a crossword, as well as the pattern-matching functionality for filling an incomplete slot.